 Here are 12 meaningful tattoos that can make a statement, regardless of the social setting.

-If you're a femme with a message, this one's for you.
+a femme with a message, this one's for you.
 This little message is small enough and in a good enough spot to be covered if necessary, but it's also got the kind of vibe that can start a conversation at the beach or at a pool party.
 Plus, how unreal will this look as you get older, rocking that divine feminine in the later stages of your life?
+2 Get Nature-Inspired

 A rose and it's thorns can signify a lot of things to a lot of different people.
 And, for a tattoo, the beauty in that is that it can mean something very specific to you, but people likely won't pester you (as much) about what it means.